-In connection with the acquisition of Temptronic, we entered into a new employment agreement with William M. Stone, Temptronic's President and Chief Executive Officer.
-The new agreement has a term of three years commencing on March 9, 2000, the date of the acquisition, and may be extended for successive annual periods if not terminated earlier in accordance with the terms of the agreement.
-The agreement provides that Mr. Stone will serve as the President and Chief Executive Officer of Temptronic Corporation with a base salary of \$160,000 per annum, which may increase, but not decrease, annually.
-Mr. Stone will receive, for each calendar year during the term of the agreement, a bonus equal to 1% of the pre-tax profit of Temptronic, fringe benefits and reimbursement for reasonable business expenses.
-In addition, we recently agreed to amend Mr. Stone's employment agreement to recognize Mr. Stone's contribution to Temptronic's return to profitability and intend to award to Mr. Stone incentive stock options to purchase 60,000 shares of inTEST common stock (vesting over four years) upon approval of the amendment of the 1997 Stock Plan as described in this proxy statement and to pay Mr. Stone an additional bonus of \$100,000, annually, in 2000 and in each of the succeeding four calendar years.
+In connection with the acquisition of Temptronic, we entered into an employment agreement with William M. Stone, President of Temptronic.
+The agreement commenced on March 9, 2000, the date of the acquisition, and continues until March 9, 2003, unless extended for successive annual periods or earlier terminated in accordance with the terms of the agreement.
+The agreement provides that Mr. Stone will serve as the President and Chief Executive Officer of our Temptronic subsidiary with a base salary of \$160,000 per annum, which may increase, but not decrease, annually.
+Mr. Stone will receive as additional compensation for his services a bonus equal to 1.25% of the pre-tax profit of Temptronic, fringe benefits and a fixed bonus of \$80,000, annually, on August 1st of each year through August 2004, subject to the provisions described in the following paragraph.

-Mr. Stone's employment under the agreement may be terminated (i) by him if he resigns without cause, (ii) by reason of his death or disability, (iii) by Temptronic without cause or (iv) by Temptronic for cause.
-If his employment is terminated by reason of death or disability or by Temptronic without cause, Mr. Stone will be entitled to base salary and all fringe benefits for the remainder of the term of the agreement or one year, whichever is longer, including: (1) all fringe benefits for any period subsequent to the termination of employment, and (2) continued insurance coverage for Mr. Stone and his family as broad and as is in effect at the time of the termination, at his expense, until he reaches or would have reached age 65.
-In addition, upon such termination, the incentive stock options to be issued to him upon approval of the proposal to amend the 1997 Stock Plan would immediately vest and the fixed bonus amounts not then paid will accelerate and become payable within 30 days.
-If Mr. Stone resigns, Temptronic will have no further liability to him for salary, bonus or other compensation or benefits from and after the effective date of his resignation, other than payment, when calculated, of any bonus to which he may be entitled which may have accrued through the effective date of termination.
+Mr. Stone's employment may be terminated (i) by him if he resigns without cause, (ii) by reason of his death or disability, (iii) by Temptronic without cause or (iv) by Temptronic for cause.
+If Mr. Stone's employment is terminated by reason of death or disability or by Temptronic without cause, Mr. Stone will be entitled to base salary and all fringe benefits for the remainder of the term of the agreement or one year, whichever is longer, and continued insurance coverage for Mr. Stone and his family as broad and as is in effect at the time of the termination, at his expense, until he reaches or would have reached age 65.
+In addition, upon such termination, incentive stock options issued to him in August 2000 will immediately vest and any fixed bonus amounts not then paid will accelerate and become payable within 30 days.
+The fixed bonus amounts will also be accelerated and become payable in the event of a change of control (as defined in the agreement).
+If Mr. Stone resigns without cause, Temptronic will have no further liability to Mr. Stone for salary, bonus or other compensation or benefits from and after the effective date of his resignation, other than payment, when calculated, of any bonus to which he may be entitled which may have accrued through the effective date of termination.
 If his employment is terminated for cause, Temptronic will have no further obligation to Mr. Stone except payment of salary that may have accrued through the effective date of termination.